iPFAS/SW-Prediction/README.md

 7.  **Model Saving**: Save the trained PyCaret pipeline (including preprocessing and the final model) and feature engineering parameters.
 8.  **Prediction & Evaluation**: Load the saved model and parameters, apply feature engineering to test data, generate predictions, inverse-transform predictions if necessary, and evaluate performance using metrics like R², MAE, RMSE, and MAPE on the test sets.
 9.  **Visualization**: Generate plots comparing actual vs. predicted values, time-series trends, and performance across different countries.
+10.  **Feature Selection, Comparison & Voting**: Multiple feature selection methods (e.g., model-based importance, recursive feature elimination, Lasso, mutual information) are used.
+The results are compared and a voting mechanism is applied to determine the final feature set for model training, improving robustness and reducing overfitting.
+11.  **Outlier Detection & Filtering (Optional)**: Outlier detection is performed on the target variable and/or key features using statistical methods (such as z-score, IQR, or time-series ratio checks).
+Detected outliers can be optionally removed or flagged for further inspection, improving data quality and model reliability.
+12.  **Model Interpretation**: Model interpretation is conducted using tools such as SHAP or feature importance plots.
+This allows users to understand the contribution of each feature to the model’s predictions, providing transparency and supporting decision-making.
+13.  **External Prediction Module**: The framework supports external scenario-based prediction.
+After training, the model can be applied to future scenario datasets (e.g., 2022-2050) that may include different socioeconomic assumptions.
+The pipeline ensures that only non-overlapping years are used and that all feature engineering steps are consistently applied.
 ## Directory Structure

 ```plaintext